tanvir-git/odoo-documentation/content/applications/websites/website/reporting/google_analytics_dashboard.rst

     :align: center

 - Then you can create a Client ID.
-  Enter the name of the application (e.g. Odoo) and the allowed pages on which you will be redirected.
-The *Authorized JavaScript origin* is your Odoo's instance URL.
-The *Authorized redirect URI* is your Odoo's instance URL followed by '/google_account/authentication'.
+  Enter the name of the application (e.g. CoquiAPPs) and the allowed pages on which you will be redirected.
+The *Authorized JavaScript origin* is your CoquiAPPs's instance URL.
+The *Authorized redirect URI* is your CoquiAPPs's instance URL followed by '/google_account/authentication'.

 .. image:: google_analytics_dashboard/google_analytics_authorization.png